rabit/dotvim/README.md

   Useful commands:
     `F12` toggles the TagBar

-* [Indent Motion](https://github.com/vim-scripts/indent-motion): Vim motions to the start and end of the current indentation-delimited block
+* [Indent Motion](https://github.com/vim-scripts/indent-motion): Vim motions to the start and end of the current indentation-delimited block.

   Useful commands:
     `,]` move to the end of the current indentation-delimited block (very useful in Python)